mfkiwl/riscv-vector4wireless-extension/README.md

 ## License

 This work is licensed under a Creative Commons Attribution 4.0 International License (CC-BY-4.0).
-For details, see the link:LICENSE[LICENSE] file.
+For details, see the [LICENSE](./LICENSE.md) file.

 ## Maintainers

-The list of maintainers of this specification is maintained in the link:MAINTAINERS.md[MAINTAINERS] file.
+The list of maintainers of this specification is maintained in the [MAINTAINERS](./MAINTAINERS.md) file.

 ## Contributors

-The list of contributors to this specification is maintained in the link:src/contributors.adoc[contributors] file.
+The list of contributors to this specification is maintained in the [contributors](./src/contributors.adoc) file.

-For guidelines on how to contribute, refer to the link:CONTRIBUTING.md[CONTRIBUTING] file.
+For guidelines on how to contribute, refer to the [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## Governance

-The governance for this project is defined in the link:GOVERNANCE.md[GOVERNANCE] file.
+The governance for this project is defined in the [GOVERNANCE](./GOVERNANCE.md) file.

 Community information, including meeting (if held) and mailing lists are detailed in this file.